 A resident of the Maré favela complex and graduate in Advertising from the Federal Fluminense University (UFF), at 23, Andrezza Francisco Paulo has already had a number of intense life experiences.
 In this profile we’ll learn a bit about her background and the role that education has played in her life.
+Check out the profiles of other affirmative action beneficiaries published on RioOnWatch here.

 When Andrezza was six years old, her father died of cancer.
 That same year, she moved to Maré with her mother and sister.
 “That’s when I realized the world wasn’t all roses,” she recalls.
 Andrezza’s mother, Ana Maria, supported the family by doing whatever work she could, not having anyone to fall back on for help.
 “She cried a lot,” says Andrezza.
 Andrezza began to wonder how she could help her mother, and finally realized that her only option was to get an education.